bahazghayar/reading-notes/class16.md

 FIFO queues have essentially the same features as standard queues, but provide the added benefits of supporting ordering and exactly-once processing.
 FIFO queues provide additional features that help prevent unintentional duplicates from being sent by message producers or from being received by message consumers.

 * How can the server be assured a message was properly received?
+When having an event in the client side to emit what received from the server.

 * What classic design pattern is best represented by event driven programming?
 The observer-pattern